 Luis Fernando Montoya Baena won the prize for the ‘Video which Best Captured the Sequence of Events when Arriving in Brisbane’.

-We’re very proud of all students who submitted videos and took part in the competition.
+We’re very proud of all students who submitted videos as part of the Embassy Brisbane video competition and took part.
 To find out more about studying English at Embassy Brisbane, head to our website.

 Embassy English Brisbane would like to thank our generous sponsors for the fantastic prizes they offered.